ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 their role.

- e scorecard doesn t have to be lengthy or highly nuanced. e key thing is that, whatever form it takes, after ninety days the employee and manager can look at the scorecard and agree on how the employee has per - formed and have a shared feeling of confidence on whether this is going to
+The scorecard doesn t have to be lengthy or highly nuanced. e key thing is that, whatever form it takes, after ninety days the employee and manager can look at the scorecard and agree on how the employee has per - formed and have a shared feeling of confidence on whether this is going to

 be a good long-term fit.